 Grit is “perseverance and passion for long-term goals.”

-3~ Watch movies that demonstrate tenacity such as: Rudy, A Bugs Life, Finding Nemo, True Grit, Karate Kid, The Pursuit Of Happyness, Little Giants, The Rookie, Remember the Titans….
-Geez just about any movie really because they all follow the Hero’s journey.
+3~ Watch movies that demonstrate tenacity such as: "Rudy," "A Bugs Life," "Finding Nemo," "True Grit," "Karate Kid," "The Pursuit Of Happyness," "Little Giants," "The Rookie," "Remember the Titans"….
+Geez just about any movie because they all follow the 'Hero’s Journey.'

-4~ When watching these movies (or eye/ear reading books) point out the theme of the Hero’s journey.
-Remind your child that they too are on their own Hero’s journey.
-Point out that on every journey the hero must experience a number of trials and tribulations.
-These make the hero stronger and better although they are not pleasant to experience.
+4~ When watching these movies (or eye/ear reading books) point out the theme of the 'Hero’s Journey.'
+Remind your child that they too are on their own 'Hero’s Journey.'
+Point out how on every journey the hero must experience a variety of trials and tribulations.
+Although they are not pleasant to experience, these obstacles make the hero stronger and better .
 Help your child see how his/her own life is on the Hero’s journey path in all different areas.
-If your child has a character from a movie or book that they admire point out how this character preservers and “keeps swimming.”
+If your child has a character from a movie or book, they admire point out how this character perseveres and “keeps swimming.”
 (Dory from Finding Nemo is one I admire!).
-When coaching clients I often teach Joseph Campbell’s Hero’s journey and help clients see how it relates to real life.
+In therapy sessions and when coaching clients, I frequently teach Joseph Campbell’s' Hero’s Journey' and help clients see how it relates to real life.

 6~ Finally, allow them to express their feelings.
 Children will be frustrated when they go through their own trials and tribulations so they will want to vent these frustrations.
 When your child does vent he/she may not do so in a productive way.
 Your child may throw a tantrum, stomp around, or display a bad attitude.
 Ignore these behaviors for the most part (don’t allow holes to be punched into walls) because you don’t want to focus on the anger.
-Instead you want to focus on how despite feeling frustrated your child is trying.
+Instead, you want to focus on how despite feeling frustrated your child is trying.
 Yes, stomping and banging the table while doing math problems is trying.
 Focus on how much you appreciate the effort.
 When your child is in the heat of venting emotions is not the time to discuss more appropriate behaviors.
 Give your child some space and once your child is calm and more relaxed thank them for the effort to make some progress.
 Remind your child it is not about a final destination but the journey and how he/she has made some progress on the journey.

-These are just a few examples of ways I help coach parents on helping their child develop tenacity.
+These are just a few examples of ways I work with parents on helping their child develop tenacity.
 Another key to helping your child is to finding something, anything that he/she does well.
 Every child needs to be actively involved in things they CAN do, so help your child find things he/she is good at doing.
 Every person is good at something – if you need help in this area please feel free to contact me and I’ll help you figure out what your child may be good at doing.